zaz/qubes-salt-examples/fs/srv/user_salt/copy-to/vm/README.md

 that file will be copied to `/etc/profile.d/aliases.sh` on your fedora-41-xfce template, making your command-line shortcuts available on all Qubes based on fedora-41-xfce.

+Note that all files will be created with mode 0755.
+If you want a different mode, you will have to use a separate SALT state.
+Due to `qvm-copy` not copying permissions, SALT's `file_mode: keep` does not work.